 The Chief Executive Officer must facilitate the election of the Mayor in accordance with the provisions of the Act.

 5. Method of Voting

-The election of the Mayor must be carried out by a show of hands.
+The election of the Mayor must be carried out by a show of hands or such other visual or audible means as the Chief Executive Officer determines.

 6. Determining the election of the Mayor